 Bankruptcy is an option when a debt-laden business is failing, but it’s not always the right one.
-Even when it is the best choice, there are multiple types of bankruptcy filings, each with its own advantages and disadvantages.
+Even when it is the best choice, there are multiple types of bankruptcy filings, each with their own advantages and disadvantages.

 Duffy says small-business owners should only consider bankruptcy if their personal assets are at risk.
 “If only a limited-liability business entity were suffering financial trouble, the best thing to do is just close the doors and walk away,” he says.
 “There’s no need to go through any bankruptcy process if the only recourse is against the business.”

-Businesses that operate as sole proprietorships or partnerships expose their personal assets to greater risks.)
-But even when you’ve set up a limited-liability structure for your company, your personal assets may still be in jeopardy, depending on how you run your business, Duffy says.
+Businesses that operate as sole proprietorships or partnerships expose their personal assets to greater risks.
+But, even when you’ve set up a limited-liability structure for your company, your personal assets may still be in jeopardy, depending on how you run your business, Duffy says.

-As a result, significant amounts of credit — startup capital, commercial leases, lines of credit, and so on — often require a “personal guarantee,” meaning the owner must put his or her personal assets at stake to get approved for financing.
-“The [business owner’s] assets are then just as vulnerable as if there was no corporate entity,” Duffy says.
+As a result, significant amounts of credit — startup capital, commercial leases, lines of credit and so on — often require a “personal guarantee,” meaning the owner must put his or her personal assets at stake to get approved for financing.
+“The (business owner’s) assets are then just as vulnerable as if there was no corporate entity,” Duffy says.
 “In many cases, the financing is also secured by personal collateral, such as a home.”

-Types of Bankruptcy
+Types of bankruptcy

 “In most cases, if a business is failing, creditors, such as banks, want to cut their losses and liquidate.
 They’re not interested in going through a complicated and expensive process of reorganizing the company.”
-(Duffy notes one exception: Chapter 11 may provide the best outcome for business owners who have a high personal net worth and regular income.)
+Duffy notes one exception: Chapter 11 may provide the best outcome for business owners who have a high personal net worth and regular income.

 The debtor’s income, assets, amount owed, and financial goals are key criteria in choosing between Chapter 7 and Chapter 13.
 The court may make the choice for you.
-Low (or nonexistent) income and asset value combined with a large amount of debt make Chapter 7 more likely; higher income and asset value combined with lower debt make Chapter 13 the probable path.
+Low (or nonexistent) income and asset value combined with a large amount of debt make Chapter 7 more likely, while higher income and asset value combined with lower debt make Chapter 13 the probable path.

 “It’s better to retreat and regroup than go big and be wiped out,” he says.